snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 ####Step 5: Generating raw events to your Kinesis Stream

 We want to make sure that __"StreamStatus": "ACTIVE"__, which tells you the stream is ready to be used.
-Now start sending events to the stream:
+After the stream becomes "ACTIVE", you can start sending events to the stream by:

 ```bash
 $ inv generate_events my-profile us-east-1 my-stream